Cooler

 Ice cubes are most commonly placed in it to help the contents inside stay cool.
-Ice packs are sometimes used, as they either contain the melting water inside, or have a gel sealed inside that stays cold longer than plain ice (absorbing heat as it changes phase).
+Ice packs are sometimes used, as they either contain the melting water inside or have a gel sealed inside that stays cold longer than plain ice (absorbing heat as it changes phase).

-Coolers are often taken on picnics, and on vacation or holiday.
-Where summers are hot, they may also be used just for getting cold groceries home from the store, such as keeping ice cream from melting in a hot automobile.
+Coolers are often taken on picnics and on vacation or holidays.
+When summers are hot, they may also be used just to get cold groceries home from the store, such as keeping ice cream from melting in a sizzling automobile.
 Even without adding ice, this can be helpful, particularly if the trip home will be lengthy.
 Some coolers have built-in cupholders in the lid.